-Sexual misconduct often overlaps with crimes of sexual assault, sexual harassment, stalking, and domestic violence.
-As a result, sexual misconduct cases may be handled administratively by NMSU's Office of Institutional Equity for policy violations, as well as by law enforcement for criminal violations.
+Sexual misconduct often overlaps with crimes of sexual assault, sexual harassment, stalking, dating violence and domestic violence.
+As a result, sexual misconduct cases may be handled both by DACC for policy violations, as well as by law enforcement for criminal violations.
 Each system has its own processes and standards.
 In addition, there are differences between federal definitions used to report violations of university policies, and state statutes used to prosecute offenders in the criminal justice system.